AquaMatCode/PyHeadLoss/README.md

 # pyheadloss

-A small program to calculate major and minor headlosses
+A small program to calculate major and minor headlosse

 ## Description